 The Child Health Research Institute offers three distinct methods of statistical assistance to all MU School of Medicine researchers: traditional hourly consulting, research collaboration and engaged learning.

-If you are not sure which category your project fits into, our statistician Adrienne Ohler, PhD, and our staff will work with you to decide the best path.
+If you are not sure which category your project fits into our staff will work with you to decide the best path.

-Dr. Ohler provides statistical support as a partner in research to the Department of Child Health and School of Medicine at the University of Missouri.
-Whether it be collaboration on grants, manuscripts, education or data analysis, she is prepared to assist you in your research activities.
+Our statistical support provides statistical support as a partner in research to the Department of Child Health and School of Medicine at the University of Missouri.
+Whether it be collaboration on grants, manuscripts, education or data analysis, we are prepared to assist you in your research activities.

 - Grant proposal development